refena/refena/README.md

 ## Stateful vs Stateless widgets

-The easiest way to use Riverpie is to use `StatefulWidget` and add `with Riverpie` to the state class.
+The easiest way to use Riverpie is to use a `StatefulWidget` and add `with Riverpie` to the `State` class.

+A `StatelessWidget` alone cannot be used in combination with `Riverpie`.

-However, you can also use `StatelessWidget` and `Consumer` to access the state.
+However, you can use `Consumer` to access the state.

 ```dart
 class MyPage extends StatelessWidget {